-income as reported for federal income tax purposes should be permissible under the Allcat standard.

-Prior to Allcat, many commentators and public officials considered the Margin Tax to be an income tax, particularly in the case of a partnership providing professional services (e.g., accounting, engineering, law or medical), and refer to the Bullock Amendment to Texas Constitution article 8, section 24(a), which provides:

-A general law enacted by the legislature that imposes a tax on the net incomes of natural persons, including a person's share of partnership and unincorporated association income, must provide that the portion of the law imposing the tax not take effect until approved by a majority of the registered voters voting in a statewide referendum held on the question of imposing the tax.
+individual partners, John Weakly, filed their case on July 29, 2011 asserting that the margin tax was effectively a personal income tax as it applied to the income of partnerships owned by natural persons.
+Relying heavily on the separate legal entity status of partnerships under Texas law, the Texas Supreme Court ruled that the franchise tax is a tax on business entities, not on natural persons, and consequently that the margin tax does not violate the "Bullock Amendment."
+Prior to Allcat, many commentators and public officials considered the Margin Tax to be an income tax, particularly in the case of a partnership providing professional services (e.g., accounting, engineering, law or medical).311 income, must provide that the portion of the law imposing the tax not take effect until approved by a majority of the registered voters voting in a statewide referendum held on the question of imposing the tax.
 The referendum must specify the rate that will apply to taxable income as defined by law.
 [Emphasis added]

-Former Comptroller Strayhorn has written that portions of 2006 H.B.
+See Nikki Laing, An Income Tax by Any Other Name is Still an Income Tax: The Constitutionality of the Texas "Margin" Tax as Applied to Partnerships and Other Unincorporated Associations, 62 BAYLOR L. REV. 1 (2010).
+Former Comptroller Carole Keeton Strayhorn in an April 21, 2006 letter to Greg Abbott, which can be found at http://tinyurl.com/m6lueye wrote that portions of 2006 H.B.
 3 are unconstitutional: "Taxing income from partnerships is strictly prohibited by the Texas Constitution, and I believe when this portion of H.B.
 3 is challenged in court, the State will lose."
-In a letter to the Attorney General of Texas requesting a formal opinion whether 2006 H.B.
+In a letter (dated April 21, 2006) (on file with author) to the Attorney General of Texas requesting a formal opinion whether 2006 H.B.
 3 requires voter approval under the Bullock Amendment, Comptroller Strayhorn wrote: